EmilWalewski/TriangleCheckerAndBlogWebApplication/README.md

 Additional information:

 - Embedded H2 Database is added by maven dependency
-- In application I created interface using bootstrap
+- In application UI is created using bootstrap
 - The views are in the folder: src -> main -> webapp -> WEB-INF
 - Tests and application classes are in Java Resoucre folder